RailML: Legal entity

 Legal entity for the so-called railML consortium is the railML.org e.V. a registered non-profit association by German law (registration number VR 5750 at the local court in Dresden/Germany) since April 23, 2012.

-railML schemes
+railML schemas

-railML is based on XML and sub-areas use other existing XML-schemes such as MathML and GML.
-It is composed of sub-schemes.
-Through version 2.4, three sub-schemes are in productive use:
+railML is based on XML and sub-areas use other existing XML-schemas such as MathML and GML.
+It is composed of sub-schemas.
+Through version 2.5, three sub-schemas are in productive use: